ANNUAL POLICY NOTIFICATION

 Policy on Alcohol, Drugs and Smoking:

 In accordance with Wisconsin’s Clean Indoor Air Act, the University has a policy that establishes guidelines around smoking on campus.
 Smoking is strictly prohibited within all buildings and vehicles owned or leased by the University and all sponsored outdoor seated events, including athletic events, and within a 25 foot perimeter of all University buildings.
-For the complete policy on smoking see GEN 1.4.(3) in the Faculty and Academic Staff Handbook.
+For the complete policy on smoking see GEN 1.4.(3) in the Policy Directory.

 Family Education Rights & Privacy Act (FERPA):